REVIEW: Dunhuang - A Daring Attampt that Failed

 Performed at theSpace @ Symposium Hall in Edinburgh Fringe, Dunhuang tells the story of a modern cave scholar who encounters the mysterious ancient figure Liansheng, sparking an exploration into the history of mural paintings.

-The stage design features several stone like boards with protruding arms and hands, painted in decorative colours.
-However, it is normally flat paintings on mud, created with a very limited palette of red, green, blue, yellow, white, and black.
-This choice could be justified if the intention was to evoke the statues within the caves.
-Yet on stage, the props appeared in purples and pinks, which felt disconnected from the authentic visual language of the original artworks.
+The stage design consists of several stone-like boards with protruding arms and hands, painted with decorative colours.
+However, the Dunhuang murals are in fact flat paintings on mud, with a highly restricted palette of red, green, blue, yellow, white, and black.
+On stage, the props instead relied on purples and pinks, which felt far removed from the authentic visual language of the original artworks.

-The two performers’ acting also came across a bit stiff.
-It felt as if two performers were hastily cast for the stage.
-While their lines were fluent, the dialogue was awkward lacking of acting skills.
-The narrative structure is loose, more reminiscent of a “level-up” video game premise than a cohesive story.
+The two performers’ acting also came across as stiff.
+It felt as if two English-speaking Asian faces were hastily cast for the stage.
+While their English was fluent, the dialogue was awkward without acting skills.
+The narrative structure is loose - more reminiscent of a “level-up” video game premise than a cohesive story.
 Though the cast wore beautiful traditional Chinese costumes, their transformation into modern figures was handled clumsily, simply by putting on jackets over the robes.
 The illusion broke easily, especially in one jarring transition when, after a blackout, an actor tossed steel-wool “arms” tied with lotus flowers into the wings, removed the jacket, and abruptly reverted to the ancient world with a disco-like light.

 The music further weakened the production.
 Most of the sound seemed to be default Logic presets, lacking mixing or any sense of professional production.
 The result felt cheap and careless.
 This was clearly an ambitious work, but one that fell short of its goals.
 Across stagecraft, direction, and storytelling, the inexperience of the creative team was evident.